 A few weeks ago I stumbled upon Just Tomatoes, a purveyor in all things freeze dried, which promptly brought me back to my formative years.
 Before I knew it, I had my credit card out and had ordered 5 types of fruit: peaches, green apples, apricots, strawberries and mangoes.
 I didn't have a clue what I'd do with them, but who could resist the promise of fruit with all the vitamins, color and flavor of raw fruit with the texture of crisp meringue?

 I like having variety in my life, and rarely make the same dish twice.
 Breakfast is a different story though, and I typically opt for convenience over variation.
 Since I posted about it in October, I've been making big batches of Cherry Vanilla granola every few weeks and while it's the best granola I've ever had, it was time for a change.

 With a whole stack of freeze dried fruit staring at me, and 2 shriveled passion fruits nearing the end of their useful life in the fruit bowl, the idea for this granola came together pretty quickly.
 While many packaged cereals have started adding freeze dried fruit, none that I'm aware of actually flavour the cereal itself.
 Not happy with the status quo, I decided to infuse the granola itself with some tropical goodness.

 To get the maximum saturation of flavour, I simply powderized the freeze dried fruit in a food processor before adding it to the oats along with the fresh passion fruit pulp.
 Then for some texture and extra flavour, I added whole pieces of freeze dried peaches after the granola had cooled.

-2 Tbs butter (or canola oil if you want to go vegan)
+- 2 tablespoons cultured unsalted butter (or canola oil if you want to go vegan)